Office of Global Health

 The Rutgers New Jersey Medical School's Office of Global Health (OGH) exists to support and promote the global health efforts of faculty, staff and learners in the areas of education, research and service.

-Please see our Announcements section below and follow us on Twitter @RutgersNJMS_GH
+Please join us at some of our Upcoming Events and follow us on Twitter @RutgersNJMS_GH

 The strategic plannig process of Rutgers Biomedical and Health Sciences (RBHS) identified Global Health as an area of emphasis for the institution.
 To promote this strong vision regarding global health and unify efforts the Rutgers Global Health Insitiute was created in 2016 under the leadership of the Henry Rutgers Chair of Global Health (Dr. Ric Marlink).
 To support this university-wide initiative, Rutgers NJMS created the Office of Global Health in December 2016 with the goal to formalize and enhance global health efforts via the following steps::